- Amendment made by Finance Act 2020- Abolition of DDT for Indian Companies

 As per the provisions of the income tax act, DDT has to be paid within 14 days of the earliest following events:

-If the dividend is not paid within the time period specified, interest is liable to be paid @1% for every month or part thereof on the amount of such tax.
+If the dividend is not paid within the time period specified, interest is applicable @1% for every month or part thereof on the amount of such tax.
 The interest will be paid for the period beginning immediately after the last date on which such tax was payable and the actual date of payment.

-Since the requirement of paying dividend by the companies has been done away with on dividends distributed on or after 01-04-2020 below are a few changes that need to be kept in mind:
+The companies are not required to pay DDT on any dividends distributed on or after 01-04-2020.
+Below are a few changes that need to be kept in mind:

 Dividend distribution tax is applicable on mutual funds as below: